circleguard/circlecore/source/representing-replays.rst

 Replay Containers
 -----------------

-True to its name, a |ReplayContainer| represents a set of replays.
-These are provided as a convenience to minimize the amount of information you need to know to construct a view of map or player.
+A |ReplayContainer| represents a set of replays.
+These classes are provided as a convenience to minimize the amount of information you need to know to construct a view of map or player.